 3. Grandiose and Expansive Delusions.

 These are beliefs of exaggerated self-importance.
-The person may believe himself to be wealthy when he is not, he may insist that he is addressed as ‘Lord’ or believe himself to be an important figure like Jesus Christ.
+The person may believe himself to be wealthy when he is not; he may insist that he be addressed as “Lord”, or believe himself to be an important figure like Jesus Christ.

-Where these delusions are a constant and stable feature of the person’s behaviour, a strategic approach can create a rapid and dramatic shift in the clients behaviour.
+When these delusions are a constant and stable feature of the person‘s behaviour, a strategic approach can create a rapid and dramatic shift in the client‘s behaviour.

 4. Delusions of Guilt and Worthlessness.

 This is where the person believes that he has done something sinful or shameful.

 They can begin as an innocent concern that does not cause guilt at the time.
 For example, a person may begin to worry about an innocent and minor error on an income tax form that will be discovered.

 A friend of mine—who is a policeman—often finds that he has psychiatric patients coming into his station to confess to any murder that has recently received big media coverage.

 One client a few years ago confessed to just about every crime in history.
 He also telephoned the police one morning when he missed his bus on the way to see me.
 For him, the police represented the ultimate power/authority figure, and he seemed to feel that the police force existed solely for him.